 The film’s claim to fame is an eight-minute stretch in which MacNamara does a high-toned makeover on the beatnik Piffle, bringing in a parade of tailors, barbers, haberdashers, etc., and rattling off pages of exacting dialogue with perfect articulation and precision — precisely as Wilder wrote it.
 The process reportedly took many takes and strained some tempers.
 This dovetails into a mad car chase to the airport for a sharp finish.
 Wilder’s breakneck pace leaves little room for reaction time, just a raised eyebrow or a quick breath.
 Audiences laugh, and then quiet themselves to not miss out on the next joke.

 The amped-up pacing works because it has not been forced onto the material.
-The agitated Germans are inspired to lunatic levels of efficiency by MacNamara’s demands, unlike the Neopolitans of Avanti! that are always trying to slow things down.
+MacNamara’s demands inspire the agitated Germans to lunatic levels of efficiency, unlike the Neopolitans of Avanti! that are forever trying to slow things down.
 Fifty-six years later, with its topical subject matter now considered ancient history, One, Two, Three still keeps audiences breathless and laughing.

 The B&W scope cinematography makes excellent use of the entire grayscale, avoiding deep blacks but maintaining a bright, cheerful surface.
 The professionalism of the performers results in a razor sharp soundtrack, where not a single word of Wilder’s exactingly engineered script is muffed or mumbled.
 Dialogue expert Wilder designed his lines to flow in a particular way, for a particular effect.
 He’s the anti-improvisation director.